Cap-go/website/src/content/docs/docs/plugin/auto-update.md

  Be sure to set `autoUpdate` to false in your config before doing that.
  And then build it again with Xcode or Android studio.

-To upload version at each commit setup CI/CD with this guide
+To upload the version at each commit setup CI/CD with this guide

 [Automatic build and release with GitHub actions](https://capgo.app/blog/automatic-build-and-release-with-github-actions)

 #### Major Available event

-When `disableAutoUpdateBreaking` is true, you can listen to event to know when the app refuses to do a major braking update.
+When `disableAutoUpdateBreaking` is true, you can listen to the event to know when the app refuses to do a major braking update.

 ```jsx
 import { CapacitorUpdater } from '@capgo/capacitor-updater'